-Here we can clearly see relationship between petal length and species.
+Here we can clearly see the relationship between petal length and species.

-Scatter plot is used to plot the data points, to check the effect of one variable on other.
+A Scatter plot heps to plot the data points, to check the effect of one variable on another.

-We can observe here that Petal Length and Petal Width has almost linear relationship.
+We can observe here that Petal Length and Petal Width have an almost linear relationship.

 - Multivariate Scatter Plot/Pair plot:

 - Grouped Box plot: